-Question from an Audio Masterclass visitor...
+A question from an Audio Masterclass website visitor...
 "How would you suggest I go about recording a male/female pops choir of about fifty people, with grand piano accompaniment?
-I'm working with a Digi 003 and Presonus 8 ch. preamp in a portable rig.
+I'm working with an eight-channel interface with eight mic pres in a portable rig.
 I have three large- and two small-diaphragm condensers."

 Firstly the choir.
 There are fifty people in the choir, but this doesn't mean you need fifty mics.
 Two will do.
 Three may be better.
 There shouldn't be any reason to need more.
 More mics generally lead to a more cluttered sound.